hilton/hilton.github.com/blog/_posts/2022-03-22-content-elision.md

 before concluding that designers mistake obfuscation for simplification.
 By hiding the menu items that make the total _too many_, overflow menus address the symptom of too many options.

-The challenge here lies in the the interplay between two different problems: which menu items you have, and where to put them.
+The challenge here lies in the interplay between two different problems: which menu items you have, and where to put them.
 Fortunately, the designer has the list of menu items in advance, a luxury you don’t get with user-generated content.

 ## Text elision